 Free Speech: Public Forums and Non-Public Forums

-When analyzing free speech First Amendment issues, courts typically distinguish between different types of fora.
+When analyzing free speech First Amendment issues, courts typically distinguish between different types of fora: the public forum, the non-public forum, and in certain cases, the limited public forum.

 The public forum, such as a park, street, or sidewalk, is where people traditionally express their views.
 The government can usually not restrict someone from expressing his opinion in a public forum unless the government has a critical purpose to do so and adopts the most narrow measures possible to achieve that goal.